-Colorado Springs is about an hour’s drive south of Denver, and offers a great base camp for more Colorado adventures!
-Visit Garden of the Gods or The Broadmoor Seven Falls, or take a scenic drive up nearby Pikes Peak.
+Colorado Springs is about an hour’s drive south of Denver, and this travel destination offers a great base camp for more Colorado adventures!

 📚 Related Reading: Staying a few days in the area?
 Check out my list of the best day trips around Colorado Springs for more ideas!

 You can also take an ATV tour or hit the nearby adventure park for a fun day in the mountains!
-Glenwood is also a short drive from Hanging Lake, so you can hit that hiking trail while you’re there.
+Glenwood is also a short drive from Hanging Lake, so nature lovers can hit that hiking trail while you’re there.

 🚗 Getting There: If you’re headed to Glenwood from the Denver area, be aware that the status of I-70 could make or break your trip.
 Be sure to check traffic reports before you start the drive!